Hellfar/JS-sandbox/Motion/README.md

 # Motion

-Draw shapes (in short future makes this shapes move)
+Draw shapes and can make them move.

 (Works fine on Firefox.38 and Opera.29, don't know about the others)